 1. Describe the main features of important international organizations.

 2. Discuss the ability of international organizations to address transnational policy issues.

-3. Explain, illustrate and apply public administration perspectives on international organizations.
+3. Explain and illustrate public administration perspectives on international organizations.

 Mode of instruction